Mashed Acorn Squash with Rosemary Maple Walnuts

 Acorn Squash Puree for thanksgiving side dish

-Roasted Acorn Squash Mash with Maple Walnuts
+Roasted Mashed Acorn Squash Mash with Walnuts

 A recipe for creamy acorn squash topped with maple walnuts, a great alternative to mashed sweet potatoes.
-The acorn squash is roasted with garlic first, then mashed to the perfect texture,
+The acorn squash is roasted with garlic first, then mashed to the perfect texture.

 4.58 from 7 votes